 Rupy Cheema: Right.
 They're used to seeing the loan deals and the related loan documents, and I think they may not be used to reviewing the operating agreements of the project company.

 Dawn Lurie: That's right, and that's another great thing to point out.
 Going back to due diligence, in the past we have always asked to see the loan agreement.
-But in quite a few cases, we would get a lot of pushback; there were some regional centers or issuers that refused to give that to us.
+But in quite a few cases, we would get a lot of pushback; there were some EB5 regional centers or issuers that refused to give that to us.

-We passed on those deals.
+We decided on not to review those deals.